Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/force-organization.md

 # Force Organization

-Forces are usually organized into tiers of three or four or the lower tier of core type, with HQs units and mechanized infantry units being the exceptions.
+Forces are usually organized into tiers of three or four, or the lower tier of core type, with HQs units and mechanized infantry units being the exceptions.
 For example, a tank company consists of three or four tank platoons.
 The echelons are:

 - Team (●) – 2-4 Troops, usually using a specific heavy weapon.